-- (i) The encumbrances and liens on property, vessels and equipment are disclosed in Note 26. - (ii) Impairment losses relate to 10 vessels and 2 equipments under construction (2020: 25 vessels, 1 building and 3 equipment under construction).
-The vessels, containers and barges were written down by QR 33 million and the equipments by 66 million (2020: QR 447 million, the building by QR 163 million and the equipment was written down by QR 131million) following an exercise performed to compare the recoverable amount of the vessels and their respective carrying values at the reporting date.
-The values assigned reflect key assumptions which represent management's assessment of future trends in the shipping industry, cash flow projection of revenues and costs per vessel and the weighted average cost of capital to discount the future cash flows to present value.
-The key assumptions used in the estimation of the recoverable amount are set out in Note 38. - (iii) The impairment charge is attributable to the continued drop in the values of assets as a result of the global economic conditions partly owing to the coronavirus ("COVID-19") pandemic which has brought about uncertainties in the global economic environment and the deceleration of the shipping industry caused by unprecedented volatility in oil prices and rates.
-The Group is closely monitoring the situation to manage the potential business disruption COVID-19 outbreak may have on its operations and financial performance.
+- (i) The encumbrances and liens on property, vessels and equipment are disclosed in Note 26. - (ii) Impairment losses for the current reporting period relate to a warehouse building and a vessel, which was written down by QAR 86 million and QAR 13 million respectively, following an exercise performed to evaluate the net present values.
+In the comparative period 10 vessels and 2 equipments under construction were written down by QAR 99 million.
+The values assigned reflect key assumptions which represent management's assessment of future trends in the logistics and warehousing industry, cash flow projection of revenues and costs and the weighted average cost of capital to discount the future cash flows to present value.
+The key assumptions used in the estimation of the recoverable amount are set out in Note 38.